visforvali/eng201-oer/_pages/alt-grading.md

 # Deadlines & Grace Period 😇

 > ##### Important!
-> This grace period doesn't apply to a lack of participation via text chat, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final draft of the qualitative research project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.
+> **This grace period doesn't apply to a lack of participation via text chat**, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final draft of the qualitative research project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.
 {: .block-warning }

 > ##### Attention!